2016 La Sophia Cabernet Sauvignon

 La Sophia is our small lot 100% Cabernet Sauvignon bottling.
 Akin to the great examples of Cabernet Sauvignon from the coastal areas of Tuscany: Maremma and Bolgheri.
 Similarly, La Sophia draws a comparison to the great cabernets from Washington State rather than the plusher and fatter examples from Napa Valley.

-2015 La Sophia like past vintages continues to wow right off the bat.
+2016 La Sophia is hailing from a very structured vintage and is best left in your cellar for the mid term.
 None of the “green mean leafy” notes from underripe or overcropped Cabernet is found here.
 The colour is deep purple and opaque.
 La Sophia presents a great nose of cassis and elderberry mingling with cigar box, dusty pottery studio notes, dry sauna, grilled Anaheim peppers and cured tobacco leaves.
 Whispers of aromatic herbs like rosemary and thyme weave in and out.
 On the palate, there is great weight, firm and chewy tannins with a balanced natural acidity.
 Decant for an extended time or keep your hands off and let this jewel of a Cabernet slumber in the cellar for at least a few years.
 A monumental Cab.

 Please note prices do not include applicable taxes or bottle deposit (PST 10% and GST 5%)

 The tannins are firmer and the acidity is higher than our Merlots.
 As a result the wine benefits from pairing with fattier cuts of meat and dishes that are higher in acidity.
 Herb crusted rack of lamb is a winning pairing